-19 Code C, 1.7(a).
+26 Code C, 1.7(a).

-- 29. The role of the appropriate adult: The role of the appropriate adult is to 'safeguard the rights, entitlements and welfare of juveniles and vulnerable persons'.20 The appropriate adult should therefore: - (1) help the child or young person to understand their rights and ensure that those rights are protected and respected; - (2) support, advise and assist the child or young person if they are given or asked to provide information or to participate in any procedure; - (3) assist the child or young person to communicate with the police and to respect their right to silence if they wish to exercise that right; - (4) observe whether the police are acting properly and fairly to respect the rights and entitlements of the child or young person and inform an officer of the rank of inspector of above if they are not. - 30.
-The rights and responsibilities of the appropriate adult: The following actions must take place in the presence of the appropriate adult: - (1) an explanation of the detainee's rights and entitlements (if these were given to the detainee before the arrival of the appropriate adult, they must be given again in the appropriate adult's presence); - (2) any caution (if already given in the appropriate adult's absence, it must be repeated). - 31.
-The appropriate adult is entitled, upon request, to inspect the custody record as soon as practicable after their arrival at the police station, and at any time thereafter whilst the child or young person is detained.21 When a detainee leaves detention or is taken before a court, they or their legal adviser or their appropriate adult is entitled to a copy of the custody record as soon as practicable.
-This entitlement lasts for 12 months after release. - 32.
-The appropriate adult is not a substitute for free and independent legal advice but does have an important role to play when considering whether legal advice should be sought.
+- 27. If the child has additional vulnerabilities (eg a mental disorder or learning disabilities), it may be better if the appropriate adult is someone who is experienced and trained in their care rather than a relative who lacks those qualifications.
+If, however, the detainee prefers a relative or objects to a particular person, then their wishes should, if practicable, be respected. - 28.
+Who may not act as an appropriate adult?
+A person, including a parent or guardian, should not be the appropriate adult if they are: - (1) suspected of involvement in the offence - (2) the victim - (3) a witness - (4) involved in the investigation - (5) a police officer, or a person employed by or under contractual arrangements to provide services to the police - (6) a solicitor or independent custody visitor who is present in that capacity - (7) a person to whom the child has made admissions before they were asked to act as an appropriate adult - (8) a parent or guardian if they are estranged from the child and the child expressly and specifically objects to their presence. - 29.
+The role of the appropriate adult: The role of the appropriate adult is to "safeguard the rights, entitlements and welfare of juveniles and vulnerable persons".27 The appropriate adult should therefore: - (1) help the child to understand their rights and ensure that those rights are protected and respected - (2) support, advise and assist the child if they are given or asked to provide information or to participate in any procedure - (3) assist the child to communicate with the police and to respect their right to silence if they wish to exercise that right - (4) observe whether the police are acting properly and fairly to respect the rights and entitlements of the child and inform an officer of the rank of inspector of above if they are not. - 30.
+The rights and responsibilities of the appropriate adult: The following actions must take place in the presence of the appropriate adult: - (1) An explanation of the detainee's rights and entitlements (if these were given to the detainee before the arrival of the appropriate adult, they must be given again in the appropriate adult's presence). - (2) Any caution (if already given in the appropriate adult's absence, it must be repeated). - 31.
+The appropriate adult is entitled, upon request, to inspect the custody record as soon as practicable after their arrival at the police station, and at any time thereafter whilst the child is detained.28 When a detainee leaves detention or is taken before a court, they or their legal adviser or their appropriate adult is entitled to a copy of the custody record as soon as practicable.
+This entitlement lasts for 12 months after release.

+- 32. The appropriate adult is not a substitute for free and independent legal advice but does have an important role to play when considering whether legal advice should be sought.
 Indeed, the appropriate adult has the right to ask for a legal representative to attend, even where the detainee themself does not want to exercise that right. - 33.
 Decisions concerning continued detention can only be made after the appropriate adult has been given the opportunity to make representations. - 34.
 The appropriate adult has a specific role to play in connection with searches, identification procedures and interviews. - 35.
 The detainee has a right to consult privately with the appropriate adult at any time.